santhoshkrishnan30/santhoshkrishnan30/README.md

 ### **🎓 Education:**

- - 🎓 MSc in Data Science at CIT
+ - 🎓 MSc in Data Science at Coimbatore Institute Of Technology.

 ### **Tools and Technologies:**